bosssarawongsuth/generalassembly_project3/README.md

 # GA Project 3 - Web APIs & Classification
 ## Jetnipat Sarawongsuth
+This project contains 2 jupyter notebooks:
+- Project 3 - Data Collection (code for getting the data from reddit api)
+- Project 3 - Web APIs & Classification (lotr&harrypotter) MAIN NOTEBOOK

+**The notebook that should be marked is Project 3 - Web APIs & Classification (lotr&harrypotter) **

 ### Problem Statement
 Reddit is a massive global online forum with a heavy focus on its communities.
 These communities are divided into subreddits with each being specific to a certain subject.
 The variety of the subreddit topics can range from an educational data science subreddit to art, books, memes and video games.
 As of 2020, reddit has over [53 million](https://www.redditinc.com/) daily active users worldwide.